perrutquist/StaticNumbers.jl/README.md

 rather than at run-time.
 In certain cases this can lead to better performance.
 For this reason, some functions accept "value type" arguments, `Val{X}()`, where `X` is an argument that is passed at compile-time.
+[manual/performance-tips.html#Types-with-values-as-parameters-1]
+[manual/types.html#"Value-types"-1]
-(See the Julia documentation.) `Fixed` is an alternative to `Val` which is specifically designed to handle numbers.
+`Fixed` is an alternative to `Val` which is specifically designed to handle numbers.

 The difference between `Val` and `Fixed` is that `Fixed` types